ton-community/ton-docs/docs/develop/howto/blockchain-configs.md

 ## Param 17

-This parameter represents the stake parameters configuration in the TON blockchain.
+This parameter represents the stake parameters configuration in the TON Blockchain.
 In many blockchain systems, especially those using the Proof-of-Stake or Delegated Proof-of-Stake consensus algorithm, cryptocurrency owners native to the network can "stake" their tokens to become validators and earn rewards.

 ## Configuration parameters: